FICO

 # is solved

-# - p: the xp.problem corresponding to the master problem, from which the
+# - p: the xp.problem corresponding to the main problem, from which the

 # callback is triggered.